 Students shouldn’t pocket any unsubsidized student loan money, as interest will begin to accrue immediately, and keeping the money won’t be worth it.

-“Even if you put it in a savings account for a few months, it’s going to accrue more interest as a loan than it would in the savings account,” says Ashley Norwood, Consumer and Regulatory Adviser at American Student Assistance (ASA), a nonprofit student loan advocacy group that helps students finance and repay their student loans.
+“Even if you put it in a savings account for a few months, it’s going to accrue more interest as a loan than it would in the savings account,” said Ashley Norwood, a former manager at American Student Assistance (ASA), a nonprofit student loan advocacy group that helps students finance and repay their student loans.

 Avoid keeping unneeded unsubsidized loan money at all costs if you can.

-If you find yourself keeping the loan because you need to live off of it, Betsy Mayotte, Director of Consumer Outreach and Compliance at ASA, suggests you do your best to reduce your cost of attendance.
+If you find yourself keeping the loan because you need to live off of it, Betsy Mayotte, the founder of The Institute of Student Loan Advisors, suggested you do your best to reduce your cost of attendance.

 Unless you have restrictions on how you can use it, what you decide to do with your refund money as a college student is really up to you.

-“The assumption is that the student is using that credit balance to pay for those [indirectly billed] expenses,” says McCarthy.
+“The assumption is that the student is using that credit balance to pay for those [indirectly billed] expenses,” said McCarthy, the NASFAA policy director.

 But students don’t always do that.

-“When I was in college, I remember all of my friends getting True Religions and all of this stuff [with their refund money] … I did not,” says Chery.
+“When I was in college, I remember all of my friends getting True Religions and all of this stuff [with their refund money] … I did not,” said Chery, who lived at home, saving on college housing.
 “I was focused on other things.”

-“When I started making these investments, I didn’t know that they were going to alter my career like that,” says Chery, who now hosts and books events with hundreds or thousands in attendance throughout the northeast United States.
+“When I started making these investments, I didn’t know that they were going to alter my career like that,” said Chery, who now hosts and books events with hundreds or thousands in attendance throughout the northeast U.S.

 After you’ve allocated funds to different areas of your budget, you need to figure out what to do with any extra funds.
-If the money is “free,” meaning you don’t have to pay it back later, you can keep it, but you may need to look into what you are allowed to spend it on, says McCarthy, as there may be restrictions on how you can use scholarship or grant money.
+If the money is gift aid, meaning you don’t have to pay it back later, you can keep it, but you may need to look into what you are allowed to spend it on, said McCarthy, as there may be restrictions on how you can use scholarship or grant money.

-If you think you have enough money for your needs, the experts at ASA and NASFAA agree students should immediately send back any money they don’t think they need, since students can always ask for that disbursement again later on.
+If you think you have enough money for your needs, the experts at ASA and NASFAA agreed that students should immediately send back any money they don’t think they need, since students can always ask for that disbursement again later on.

 “Let’s say you refused all of the loans.
-You can go back to the financial aid office and ask for part or all of that loan money up to 180 days after the last day of classes,” adds Mayotte.
+You can go back to the financial aid office and ask for part or all of that loan money up to 180 days after the last day of classes,” she added.

 As long as you were eligible to receive the student loan funds during that pay period, you can receive a federal loan for a prior or the current payment period without penalty if you ask for it within the 180-day period.